Asbestos Management Surveys

 How often should an Asbestos Management Survey be repeated?

 Once a management survey has been undertaken and if asbestos is identified, then asbestos reinspection surveys should be undertaken at regular intervals (annually) to continue to monitor the condition of the asbestos.
 An additional management survey may be required to areas which could not be surveyed at the time of the original survey, but the building as a whole does not need to undergo a new management survey, providing reinspection surveys are being undertaken.
 However, if a management survey is several years old and reinspection surveys have not been undertaken, then it is often better to start by having a new management survey.
-The frequency of surveys will depend on the type of building and the condition of the asbestos.
-In general, it’s recommended to repeat the survey every 3 to 5 years.

 How is the asbestos managed or removed after the survey?